 Release of Disciplinary Records

-- A student may choose to sign a release form granting the appropriate student conduct body permission to discuss information related to his student conduct file with any individual that he designates.
-This form is available from the dean of students (or designee) or the Office of Housing and Residential Life.
+- A student may choose to sign a release form granting the appropriate student conduct body permission to discuss information related to the student's conduct file with any individual that the student designates.
+This form is available from the associate dean of students (or designee) or the Office of Residence Life.

 - Any educational institution or other agency requesting any conduct information related to a current or former NYIT student is required to submit a request, in writing, to the dean of students (or designee).
-All written requests must include the signature of the student granting the release of information related to his student conduct record and his current contact information.
-The dean of students (or designee), at his discretion, may contact the student for verification prior to the release of any conduct information.
+All written requests must include the signature of the student granting the release of information related to the student conduct record and the student's current contact information.
+The dean of students (or designee), may contact the student for verification prior to the release of any conduct information.

 Auxiliary Aids and Services for Student Conduct Hearings

 Students with disabilities as defined by the Americans with Disabilities Act (ADA) requiring special accommodations should notify the associate dean of students (or designee), in writing, at least five business days prior to the hearing.
 The associate dean of students (or designee) will consult with the student disabilities coordinator to determine the appropriate steps that may need to be taken to accommodate the student.